Kevin Danso: Fortuna Düsseldorf loan

 On 18 August 2020 he went to Fortuna Düsseldorf on loan.
 He left Fortuna upon the expiration of his contract on 24 May 2021.

 Lens

 On 6 August 2021, Danso joined Ligue 1 side RC Lens.
 On 19 March 2022, he scored his first goal with Lens against Clermont.
+During the 2022–23 season, he played a crucial role in helping his team secure second place in the league and qualify for the following season's Champions League.